LucaNyckees/zigzag/README.md

 # Levelset Zigzag Persistent Homology Computations

-This project is supervised by Nicolas Berkouk and Kathryn Hess Bellwald, from the [Laboratory of Topology and Neuroscience at EPFL](https://www.epfl.ch/labs/hessbellwald-lab/).
+This project is supervised by Kathryn Hess Bellwald, from the [Laboratory of Topology and Neuroscience at EPFL](https://www.epfl.ch/labs/hessbellwald-lab/).

 ## Table of Content